 STUDs, Duds, & Pick-Up Lines (2004) not pictured

 I had a small but fun role as a delivery woman in this romantic comedy, which was executive produced by my agent.
 I got the role the day of shooting after the actress who was supposed to play the part got sick, as I had a reputation as a quick study!
 The film was screened locally several times to packed houses.

 Dawn Of Twilight (2003-2004)

 In this futuristic action/sci-fi thriller, directed by Cyrus Martin, I played the lead role of Dawn, a mysterious woman who has amnesia and is being hunted by an assassin.
 It turns out she was a government experiment and has special mental powers, and many people are after her.
 This was my first starring feature film role (along with Mute, except this film actually got finished).
 Like many independent projects, the shoots were long and took place on weekends over many months, but it was a rewarding process and I'm glad to have been a part.
 Here's some trivia: the actor who played Twilight, the assassin, had earlier played my love interest in Just Winnings, wherein I had my first screen kiss.
 Here's the trailer.
-The film is on DVD and was later released as a series of webisodes, which you can watch online here.
+The film was later released as a series of webisodes.
+You can watch the film online here.